 Singing, signing and role-play through the galleries.
 Travel through the galleries and meet some of the people in Old Wantage.
 They will sing your favourite songs.
 Songs include ‘Horsie, Horsie, Don’t You Stop’, ‘The Wheels on the Tram’, ‘Wind the Bobbin Up’, ‘Polly Put the Kettle On’, ‘Wantage Wall is Falling Down’ and ‘Miss Molly had a Dolly’.

 After singing in the galleries, ‘Funky finger’ craft activities will be set up in the Barn.

 Come and join Little Red Hen and share the story of her surprise party!
 Follow her as she meets some of the characters from the Lockinge Estate.
 Learn about life in Victorian England by handling objects and spotting shapes, materials and colours all around the museum.

 Learn how people lived between the 1940s and today.
 Looking at cooking, cleaning, shopping, dress and entertainment.

-Explore the galleries to discover people from the past who are famous in the Vale for their
+Explore the galleries to discover people from the past who are famous in the Vale for their passions and achievements.

 Key Stage 2